etalab-ia/piaf-ml/README.md

 ## Project Description
 ### Project architecture
 The PIAF solution is using the following architecture :
-[Mettre le dessin archiitecture ici]
+[Mettre le dessin architecture ici]

 The code for PIAF Agent and PIAF bot are hosted on the following repositories:
 * [PiafAgent](https://github.com/etalab-ia/piaf_agent)